harleysherman/ecommerceBackEnd/README.md

 ## Tests

-1. Press on the trash can on any of the tasks to delete them.
+1. Test the 15 API routes in insomnia.